Support 4 the Family

 UKIP National Conference 2017 Gives Overwhelming Support for the Appointment of a Family and Childrens' Spokesperson

-The following motion from Support 4 the Family was passed by the Conference almost unanimously:
+The following motion from Support 4 the Family was passed by the Conference in Torquay almost unanimously:

 The conference expresses strong concern over the Children & Social Work Act 2017 because it attempts to promote cultural Marxism in the classroom and thus deny parents the liberty and right to withdraw their children from such teaching.
 UKIP needs a family and childrens' spokesperson to firmly address such matters.

 The motion was passed with hundreds of votes in favour and only two votes against.

 Here is a partial transcript from the proposer and a complete transcript from the seconder:

 In Primary Schools the Children and Social Work Act 2017 is focused on “Relationships”.
 The children will have to learn about the relationship between “Gender” and “Sex”.
 They will be taught that a boy can become a girl and a girl may be a boy just because they say so.
 They will have to learn that some children can have two “daddies” and some children can have two “mommies”.

 This is not what education is supposed to be about.
 This is not caring for childrens' sound mental health and moral wellbeing.
 This is indoctrination because it cannot be challenged without incurring the full force of the Law. … This is Cultural Marxism.
 It is an attack on the natural family inspired by the fantasy of Karl Marx who saw the family as an obstacle to international socialism where everyone would be “equal” because everyone would belong to the state. ...

 Our institutions from Parliament downwards are now not concerned with protecting healthy families.
 We now have epidemics of mental ill health amongst our youngsters.